JustAppSec

 Back to news

-CVE-2026-27197: Critical Sentry SAML SSO issue can enable account takeover in some multi-organization deployments
+Critical Sentry SAML SSO flaw enables account takeover

 What happened